ArisBar/IFT-6266/README.md

 The various architectures I've tested evolved as follows:

 - DCGAN: addition of a **discriminator** convolutional network with sigmoid output activation,  trained jointly with the generator to discriminate between fake and real images [2]; the generator is trained to fool the discrimonator.
 - Upgrade to Wgan loss, which arguably stabilizes training and addresses the mode collapse problem.
-The Wgan loss is obtrained from standard GAN by removing the log of the adversarial losses -- and clipping the weights at each iteration throughout training.
+The Wgan loss is obtained from standard GAN by removing the log of the adversarial losses, clipping the weights at each iteration throughout training, and using linear ouput activation for the discriminator (instead of a sigmoid).

 For the first version of these models, I've used as generator loss the sum of an adversarial loss and a L2 recontruction loss